 Local, Remote, Epic Alpine

-The climbing around the Tantalus hut is non glaciated and more scrambling than technical climbing.
-The Haberl hut is surrounded by glaciers and all the routes involve snow/ice climbing and more technical rock.
+The climbing around the Tantalus hut is non-glaciated and more scrambling than technical climbing.
+Glaciers surround the Haberl hut, and all the routes involve snow/ice climbing and more technical rock.
 We almost exclusively climb out of the Haberl Hut.

 Starting point: Squamish, BC.